 This is a legit quality-of-life upgrade.

-If youâve been blocked from getting the âotherâ Sapphire bonus in the past, itâs worth taking another look now.
+If youâve been blocked from getting the âotherâ Sapphire bonus in the past, itâs worth taking another look at where you stand â and whether the timing is right for you.